DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 ### OMERS vs Canadian VC

-Omers is not the only party to blame for the sorry state of Canadian seed funding!
+OMERS is not the only party to blame for the sorry state of Canadian seed funding!
 Every single VC in Canada should give their head a shake and stop pretending they can pick winners (or produce the data to prove they can!).

 The numbers are striking: US investors provided more than HALF all venture capital in Canada.
 They will skew towards growth rounds because established companies are less likely to die than pre-revenue startups.

 Back to the figures.
 Estimates from OMERS suggest *American investors provided ~52% of all venture capital invested in Canadian startups in 2016* ($559 million CAD).
 Fifty cents on the dollar comes from the US?!
 Surely this is anomalous?
 Nope.
 Last year (2015), US investors contributed ~ half of all VC, a total of $482 million into Canadian market (48% of total).

-### YC vs. VC

-YC is more formulaic than traditional angel / VC.

-YC has "batches" (a cohort of startups that starts/stops their incubator program at the same time.
-Loosely, they operate as follows:

-* 50-60 startups per batch
-* enter the batch with a specific goal/product in mind
-* a batch is incubated for 3 months
-* demo their product the end

 ## Demand for Quality Incubators